MicrosoftDocs/memdocs/windows-365/enterprise/azure-network-connection-domain-credential.md

 This encryption proceeds as follows:

 1. The Windows 365 checks the service database for an existing symmetric key specific to that tenant.
-2. If a key is not present or has expired, Windows 365 generates a new symmetric key for this tenant using a random number generator.
+2. If a key isn't present or has expired, Windows 365 generates a new symmetric key for this tenant using a random number generator.
 Keys are created per tenant.
 3. If a key already exists for this tenant, it's used in the following steps.
 4. After getting the (new or existing) tenant key, Windows 365 decrypts the key with the Windows 365 dedicated Enterprise CA certificate.
 The certificate is stored in the Azure Key Vault managed by Microsoft.
 5. Windows 365 encrypts the password with the decrypted tenant key.